Enterprise products, solutions & services

 √ Writes shortly after or even concurrently with reads;

-√ Wants to read, write and delete in a
+√ Wants to read, write and delete in a short time.

 Targeted at these common features of ransomware attacks, OceanStor Pacific and OceanCyber build indicators to reflect abnormal reading and writing and encrypted file damage.
 By using an orderly combination of quick abnormal behavior screening and in-depth file damage detection, this solution realizes accurate detection of ransomware in storage, and solves ransomware detection problems including high confidence, wide coverage, strong timeliness, low resource overhead, and anti-extreme attack in existing storage systems.